adamdehaven/dotfiles/.github/README.md

     echo "alias dev=\"cd /d/adam/Development\"" >> $HOME/.dotfiles-local-settings
     ```

-    After creating this file, duplicate it, and rename the duplicate `.dotfiles-local-settings.example` and clear out the values.
+    After creating this file and populating it with anything you'd like, and rename the duplicate file `.dotfiles-local-settings.example` and clear out the values.
 This way, when you clone the repository to a new machine, you have a template to use to define your machine-specific settings.

-3. Add a `.gitignore` to your `$HOME` directory to ensure it will ignore the `dotfiles` folder where the bare repository lives, as well as your local settings file that you do not want in version control:
+3. Add a `.gitignore` to your `$HOME` directory to ensure it will ignore the `dotfiles` folder where the bare repository lives, as well as your local settings file that you do not want in version control.
+You can also add any other files here you want to ensure do not get added:

     ``` sh
-    echo -e "dotfiles/\n.dotfiles-local-settings" >> $HOME/dotfiles/.gitignore
+    echo -e "dotfiles/\n.dotfiles-local-settings" >> $HOME/.gitignore
     ```

 4. Also add a `.gitignore` to this new repository to ensure it will ignore the folder where you'll eventually clone it on another machine (prevents weird recursion problems):